wesa-it/linux-user-setup/Arch-EndeavourOS/fromAI_SETUP.md

 sudo pacman -S steam
 ```

-Enable Proton for all titles → Restart Steam.
+~~Enable Proton for all titles → Restart Steam.~~ Not needed anymore after a recent update made in mid 2025?

+Hotfix to boost download speed from 25 MBit/s back to 1 GBit/s.

 Create `~/.steam/steam/steam_dev.cfg`:

 ```